Peng Shuai: 2013–2014: Doubles champion and world No. 1

 However, since Wimbledon, Peng found her pace in the singles events.
 She reached the last 16 at the Wimbledon Championships.
-She also clinched title in the 125K event in Nanchang.
+She also clinched title in the 125k event in Nanchang.
 At the US Open, Peng made her first Grand Slam singles quarterfinal and semifinal appearances, defeating compatriot Zheng Jie, fourth-seeded Agnieszka Radwańska, 28th-seeded Roberta Vinci, 14th-seeded Lucie Šafářová, and rising star Belinda Bencic en route, all in straight sets.
-In the semi-final, she had to retire against 10th-seeded Caroline Wozniacki in the semifinal at 6–7, 3–4 down, when she suffered severe cramps due to heat illness and had to be taken off court in a wheelchair.
+In the semifinal, she had to retire against tenth-seeded Caroline Wozniacki in the semifinal at 6–7, 3–4 down, when she suffered severe cramps due to heat illness and had to be taken off court in a wheelchair.
 She skipped playing the following Hong Kong Open to recover, but made promotional appearances there.
 She came back to the game in the Wuhan Open, China Open, and Tianjin Open.

 Peng and Hsieh entered the WTA Finals as the second seed.
 They beat Garbiñe Muguruza/Carla Suárez Navarro and Alla Kudryavtseva/Anastasia Rodionova in straight sets to reach the final.
 However, they lost disastrously to Cara Black/Sania Mirza.
 They pairing then came to conclusion as Peng had previously announced during the US Open.